bekk/bekk-christmas/post/ux/digital-typography-and-accessibility.md

 ![White text on light grey background has low contrast and is difficult to read.](/assets/contrast.png)

 The contrast between the text color and background color is important to promote readability.
 Too low contrast can make the text difficult to see.
-Too much contrast can strain the eyes and lead to fatigue.
+Too much contrast can strain the eyes and lead to fatigue (for example 100 % black text on 100 % white background).
 The latter especially goes for texts that you read over an extended time period.

 Luckily, guidelines such as WCAG 2.1 provides us with a standard.
 The contrast ratio should be at least 4.5:1 for small-sized text and 3:1 for large-sized text.
 Text from 18 px and larger are considered “large text” (2).